RashedDadou/PDF.-Prosseorr-perception-/README.md

 The PDF Processor project offers a fundamental solution.

+Why is this project superior to others?
+The Portable Document Format Wizard (PDF) offers a fundamental solution to this problem.
-It's designed to perform "structural analysis" using NumPy arrays, perform semantic keyword binding, and analyze layout structure.
-This means the PDF Processor enforces precise mathematical ordering, leaving no room for guesswork.
+This system is designed to perform structural analysis using Nombay arrays, semantically linking words and analyzing the entire page structure.
+This means that PDFW enforces precise mathematical order, leaving no room for doubt or random guesswork.

-Despite the immense processing power of models like GPT-4, Cloud 3, and Gemini, their file-reading capabilities still suffer from a significant weakness, especially with PDFs.

-The project is designed to handle opening and reading large PDF files using an inferential network based on page numbering (1, 2, 3, 4...), but rather treats them as interconnected knowledge units, much like a neural network in the brain.
+The project is designed to handle opening and reading large Portable Document Format (PDF) files using a page-numbered inference network (one, two, three, four...).
+However, it doesn't process them as separate sheets, but rather as interconnected knowledge units, much like the neural network in the human brain.

-The **inferential mind** system handles PDF files in this intelligent way, not as a long string of papers.
+The inference mind system processes PDF files in this intelligent way, not as a long series of separate sheets.

-This is why the "structured awareness network" and a "batch system" in the (PDF Processor) file, so the system doesn't forget what it read initially.
+That's why we designed the structured awareness network and batch processing system within the PDF processor, so the system doesn't forget what it read initially.
+In the PDF processor:

-In PDF processor : This is why we designed the (chunk_size / overlap properties) in Module B to try to maintain text coherence.
+That's also why we designed the "Segment Size/Overlay" property in Module B, to maintain text coherence and consistency as much as possible.

 ---